piffpaffpuff/woocommerce-delivery-notes/readme.txt

 === Is it possible to remove a field from the order info section? ===

 Yes, use the `wcdn_order_info_fields` filter hook.
 It returns all the fields as array.
-Unset or rearange the values as you like.
+Unset or rearrange the values as you like.

 An example that removes the 'Payment Method' field.
 Paste the code in the `functions.php` file of your theme: